sarahciston/codingcare/_drafts/lavenderhaze.md

 To avoid supporting the mining of conflict minerals, and their further environmental and humanitarian impacts, buying used devices, repairing the ones I have, and when buying new investing in ones that are designed to be repaired.
 Passing perfectly good items on to family.
 Research if your 'green' tech is actually greener — does the carbon footprint of producing that lithium battery actually outweigh... [difftopic]

+0000000

+I love a spy show, a high-tech thriller, a web of conspiracy.
+I love when it feels just outside the range of realism, but only just.

+Lately the news is this thriller, but it is well far outside the range of realism, and it's being reported, and based on the public's reactions, it's like the show is on mute.
+We are inured to our own humanity.
+The stakes keep getting higher, and nothing will ever be enough.

+Lavendar
+Gospel
+Daddy

+[^Q]: Just after writing on asterisks, Open AI announced Q\*, promising again to accelerate machine learning before addressing its current concerns [@milmoOpenAIWasWorking2023].
+At the same moment, "The Gospel" AI system is used in Israel to select and increase its bombing targets by orders of magnitude [@daviesGospelHowIsrael2023], and new stories continue to reveal details of the depth of AI usage there and involvement from the big tech firms [@iraqiLavenderAIMachine2024].
+AI technology was originally being developed alongside and as part of WWII and Cold War technologies, now AI is used directly in warfare.
+The same companies warning of the future dangers of AI make this their marketing strategy: GPT-2 was open-source but 'too big and too dangerous to release' until it appeared as an even bigger GPT-3, then GPT-4 was closed and pay-to-play.
+Worse yet, those so-called dangers distract from the very-real, immediate dangers they impose, like The Gospel, face recognition in policing, and more subtle forms.